-I’ve been getting a lot of calls lately about PFOA, or perfluorooctanoic acid, an ingredient in Teflon.
-Apparently DuPont used this toxic ingredient and it has ended up in the water supplies of a number of cities.
+I’ve been getting a lot of calls lately about PFOA in drinking water, or perfluorooctanoic acid, an ingredient in Teflon.
+Apparently, DuPont used this toxic ingredient, and it has ended up in the water supplies of a number of cities.
 Most of my calls are coming from Montclair, NJ.

 This is an interesting article about how a local farmer discovered the toxicity of this chemical and DuPont’s disposal methods when his cattle started dying: